 E. Finally, allow the cookies to cool completely and hardened, about 30 minutes or more.
 Or, refrigerate them for about 15 minutes to fully harden.

 NEED Dairy-Free?
 Easy! …swap out the milk for any non-dairy milk.

 I recommend allowing the cookie mixture to cool down before adding the chocolate chips.
 I added them too quickly and realized the batter was still too warm, causing them to melt into the mixture.
 So I needed to add an additional 1/2 cup and then used extra chips to top each cookie.

-Store cookies in a sealed container and refrigerate up to 2 weeks, or freeze them up to 4 weeks.
+Store cookies in a sealed container and refrigerate for up to 2 weeks.
+Freeze them for up to 4 weeks.

 And enjoy them!
 They are AMAZING!!